CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 > **Implementation note:** To determine the index into a property value array for a particular tile, count the number of available tiles occurring before that index, according to the tile Availability Ordering.
 If `i` available tiles occur before a particular tile, that tile's property values are stored at index `i` of each property value array.
 These indices may be precomputed for all available tiles, as a single pass over the subtree availability buffer.

-Binary property values are located in a property table in the subtree.
-Details of binary value encoding, including how to determine property value offsets for mixed-length string and array values, are defined by the *Binary Table Format*.

 Tile properties can have [Semantics](../../specification/Metadata/Semantics) which define how property values should be interpreted.
-In particular, `TILE_BOUNDING_BOX`, `TILE_BOUNDING_REGION`, `TILE_BOUNDING_SPHERE`, `TILE_MINIMUM_HEIGHT`, and `TILE_MAXIMUM_HEIGHT` semantics each define a more specific bounding volume for a tile than is implicitly calculated from 3DTILES_implicit_tiling.
+In particular, `TILE_BOUNDING_BOX`, `TILE_BOUNDING_REGION`, `TILE_BOUNDING_SPHERE`, `TILE_MINIMUM_HEIGHT`, and `TILE_MAXIMUM_HEIGHT` semantics each define a more specific bounding volume for a tile than is implicitly calculated from `3DTILES_implicit_tiling`.
 If more than one of these semantics are available for a tile, clients may select the most appropriate option based on use case and performance requirements.

 [TODO: image + caption showing how TILE_MINIMUM_HEIGHT and TILE_MAXIMUM_HEIGHT can define a tighter range]